 - Egg turning, which is where the eggs change position.
 This can kill the unborn snakes

-A study on egg turning gives us some idea of how many eggs naturally survive.
-Published in Scientific Reports, three scientists published a paper on the effects of egg turning.
-It’s an important topic to address since some people think it’s a myth.
+A study on egg turning gives us some idea of how many eggs will survive.
+In Scientific Reports, 3 scientists looked at the effects of egg turning.

-If you didn’t know, when snake eggs are laid, they are stuck together and won’t move/roll unless pushed.
-They found that in eggs that were moved from the position they were born, 37.5% died after the snakes hatched.
+When snake eggs are laid, they are stuck together and won’t move/roll unless pushed.
+They found that 37.5% of snake eggs that moved from the position they were born died after they’d hatched.
 This was compared to just 4.5% if the eggs were laid and left alone.

 So, a total of about 5% of snakes died after hatching in laboratory conditions.
-Adding in outdoor temperature variations and predation, that total would be a lot more.
+Adding in outdoor temperature variations and predation, that total would be significantly more.